Court order puts NY couple's 175-person wedding on hold

 New York officials challenged that ruling.
 State Health Commissioner Howard Zucker said in a court filing that allowing 175 guests at the Durolek-Giglia wedding could compromise the state’s efforts to avoid a resurgence of the virus that has killed over 25,000 New Yorkers, the highest death toll of any U.S. state.

 After a huge spike this spring in New York, new confirmed COVID-19 cases, hospitalizations and deaths have dropped precipitously.
-Cuomo announced Saturday that the number of people hospitalized statewide with the disease dropped to 483, the lowest number since March 16.
+Cuomo, a Democrat, announced Saturday that the percentage of coronavirus tests that came back positive statewide hit a record low of 0.69% — out of nearly 95,000 results reported Friday — while the number of hospitalized coronavirus patients dropped to 483, the lowest level since March 16.